 Handicapped Parking: Those who require parking designated as handicapped will find it available in the County Park (fee charged), one City lot on Pavilion, on 9th Avenue and on 21st Avenue.

 Metered Spaces: Visitors will find metered parking on Ocean Boulevard near Front Beach between 10th and 14th Avenues.
 Park in any open space, and locate the meter closest to you.
 Choose and purchase the appropriate amount of time, and then place the receipt on the dashboard of the vehicle so that it is readable through the windshield.
-The meters are enforced from 8:00AM to 8:00PM during the beach season from mid-March up to the first week-end in October.
+The meters are enforced from 8:00AM to 8:00PM during the beach season from March 1st up to the first week-end in October.

 Road Right-of-Ways: Visitors can park their vehicles on any road right-of-way unless it has been designated with a sign as "no parking".
 Be mindful that all four wheels must be off the road and that no beach access paths can be blocked.
 Do not block driveways or mailboxes, and please be respectful of landscaping.